divyadityabhardwaj/sentify-v2/README.md

 **"Sentiment analysis error"**

-- RoBERTa runs locally, so no API issues
+- TextBlob runs locally, so no API issues
 - Check if text is valid and not empty
 - Ensure backend is running properly